serralvo/serralvo.github.io/_posts/2016-09-22-futsapp-is-now-available.markdown

 ---
 published: true
-title: FutsApp is now available! 🚀
+title: Futs is now available! 🚀
 layout: post
 ---
-Hell yeah 🎉, nine months ago I started the project, and finally FutsApp is available!
+Hell yeah 🎉, nine months ago I started the project, and finally Futs is available!

-You can get the app in App Store here: [bit.ly/futsapp](https://bit.ly/futsapp)
+You can get the app in App Store [here](https://itunes.apple.com/us/app/futs-organize-partidas-futebol/id1086305668?mt=8)

 More details coming soon.